SoftwareAG/c8y-docs/src/render/guides/users-guide/administration/changing-settings.html.md

 This feature is enabled since Cumulocity version 9.12.
 For correct behavior any microservice needs to use the microservice SDK with version 9.12 or later.

-Before switching to single sign on option it is mandatory that:
+Before switching to the single sign-on option it is mandatory that:

-1. The authorization server you use supports OAuth2 authentication code grant
+* the authorization server you use supports OAuth2 authentication code grant,
-2. The access token is issued as JWT and you know what goes into the token content.
+* the access token is issued as JWT and you know what goes into the token content,
-3. The JWT must consist of unique user identifier
+* the JWT must consist of a unique user identifier,
-4. The Cumulocity platform is in version 9.12, but preferably higher
+* the Cumulocity platform is in version 9.12 but preferably higher,
-5. All microservices are build with Microservice java SDK 9.12.6 but preferably higher
+* all microservices are build with Microservice Java SDK 9.12.6 but preferably higher.

-6. For Microservices custom built, please refer to [documentation](guides/microservice-sdk/concept/#security)
+For Microservices custom built, refer to [General aspects > Security](guides/microservice-sdk/concept/#security) in the Microservice SDK guide.

-7. For on premises installation the domain based tenant resolution is configured properly.
+For on premises installation the domain-based tenant resolution is configured properly.

 #### Configuration settings